• Skip to main content

 Walk-in Clinic in Royal Palm and Wellington, Florida

 Advanced Medical Clinic is a walk-in practice that offers a variety of treatments for a plethora of health issues and injuries.
-If you are looking for a doctor you can visit whenever you need care, we are happy to help.
+If you are looking for a family medicine provider you can visit whenever you need care, we are happy to help.

 For more information, call Advanced Medical Clinic at (561) 434-1935 for an appointment or just walk in!
 For non-pressing issues, you may use our online appointment booking tool.

-Filed Under: General, Walk-In Clinic Tagged With: fracture treatment near me, primary care physician near me, primary care physician Royal Palm Beach FL, sports injuries, treatment for vomiting in FL, walk-in clinic near me, walk-in-clinic in Wellington FL, wound car near me
+Filed Under: General, Walk-In Clinic Tagged With: fracture treatment near me, primary care provider in Royal Palm Beach FL, primary care provider Near Me, sports injuries, treatment for vomiting in FL, walk-in clinic near me, walk-in-clinic in Wellington FL, wound car near me

 What To Expect From A Walk-In Clinic